Global Plastic Treaty Signed by 150 Nations in Nairobi

 2-Minute Summary (TL;DR)

-- Target to end plastic pollution by 2040.
+- The treaty aims to end plastic pollution by the year 2040.

 How This Topic is Tested in Competitive Exams